Losant/losant-rest-js/docs/_schemas.md

 ## Notebook Data Export Options

-Schema for the options for a nodebook data export request
+Schema for the options for a Notebook data export request

 ### <a name="notebook-data-export-options-schema"></a> Schema